-This guide provides current information and equations for calculating the speed of sound in pure water as a function of temperature and pressure.
+This guide provides current information and equations for calculating the speed of sound in pure water as a function of temperature, and in the case of Begol’skii and Sekoyan’s equation, pressure.